Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Label Shift

-With this definition, we establish a connection between OSLS and uncertainty quantification.
-We continue to use the autonomous driving example to demonstrate this connection.
-The vision model in the system predicts a label for an observed object, yet if the true label is not included in the training set's label set $\mathcal{Y}$, the prediction will inevitably be wrong.
-If the system acts on this prediction, an accident could occur.
-To address OSLS, existing methods typically follow a two-step process \citep{ge2017generative, you2019universal, fu2020learning, saito2020universal}.
+To address OSLS, existing methods typically follow a two-step process~\citep{ge2017generative, you2019universal, fu2020learning, saito2020universal}.
 First, an uncertainty score is computed for each input.
 This score reflects the model's confidence regarding whether the input belongs to a seen or an unseen class.
-The uncertainty score can be calculated based on quantities derived from model outputs, such as prediction entropy \citep{you2019universal, saito2020universal} or softmax confidence \citep{ge2017generative, fu2020learning}.
+The uncertainty score can be calculated based on quantities derived from model outputs, such as prediction entropy~\citep{you2019universal, saito2020universal} or softmax confidence~\citep{ge2017generative, fu2020learning}.
 Next, a threshold is selected to decide when to reject the model’s decision.
 If the uncertainty score exceeds the threshold, the input is classified as belonging to an unseen class rather than any of the seen classes.
-This threshold should be carefully chosen, as it balances the risks \citep{bates2021distribution} of type I errors (misclassifying an input from a seen class as unseen) and of type II errors (assigning an unseen input to one of the seen classes).
+It is challenging to choose the threshold, as it needs to balance the risks~\citep{bates2021distribution, pan2026can} of type I errors (misclassifying an input from a seen class as unseen) and type II errors (assigning an unseen input to one of the seen classes).

-Therefore, since the unseen label is the primary cause of the model's high uncertainty, OSLS naturally includes the process of determining whether new data under distribution shift belongs to seen classes, and their methods contribute to quantifying uncertainty.
-Notably, while this section primarily discusses how methods for addressing OSLS are related to uncertainty quantification, more techniques in uncertainty quantification \citep{he2023survey} can be applied to identify data points with unseen labels.
+To avoid heuristically choosing the threshold, PULSE \citep{garg2022domain} is a method that addresses OSLS without calculating an uncertainty score.
+By reducing OSLS to Positive and Unlabeled (PU) learning, PULSE directly learns a classifier for distinguishing seen from unseen classes, and it empirically performs better than threshold-based methods.
+Methods like PULSE that do not explicitly rely on an uncertainty score remain rare, but the intrinsic connection between OSLS and uncertainty quantification naturally motivates the following future direction: